fommil/fpmortals/manuscript/complete.md

 mockable components that need to interact with the world as algebras, and we define pure business logic in a module.

-We define our dependency algebras, and use context bounds to show that our responses must have a `Decoder` and our `POST` payload must have a `UrlEncoded`:
+We define our dependency algebras, and use context bounds to show that our responses must have a `JsonReader` and our `POST` payload must have a `UrlEncoded`:

 {lang="text"}